 The Program has two discrete seasons (sturgeon and fish community), which are primarily based on water temperatures.
 However, the sturgeon season is designed to sample sturgeon with gears that are temperature dependent, such as gill nets.
-Due to the nature of the majority of habitats in segment 1 through 3, gill nets are not an efficient gear for collecting pallid sturgeon due to debris flows and swift currents and therefore they are not used in any segment situated in Montana.
+Due to the nature of the majority of habitats in segment 1 through 3, gill nets are not an efficient gear for collecting pallid sturgeon in Montana to debris flows and swift currents and therefore they are not used within Segments 1 through 3.
 Trammel nets and otter trawl are standard gears used in segments 1-3 during sturgeon season, and so far appear to be an effective way to sample pallid sturgeon.
-Trotlines were used again in segment 1 during 2010 as an evaluation gear.
+Trotlines are now a standard gear used in segment 1.